mvjq/IrisRecognition/README.md

 # Iris Recognition
 Abstract: This project intends to identify humans by they iris using techniques of image processing.
-Given a image of a face and eyes, return a validation of that person (if is not in database, we'll insert it for future references).
+Given a image of eyes, return a validation of that eyes (if is not in database, we'll insert it for future references).

 ### **Datasets**: